What Shoes Are Best for Overpronation?

-It's also important for overpronators to replace running shoes when they start to show signs of excessive wear on the inner edge of the shoe.
+It's also important for over-pronators to replace running shoes when they start to show signs of excessive wear on the inner edge of the shoe.
 Wearing down the soles only enhances the problem.

 Aside from proper footwear, overpronation can also be treated by performing exercises that strengthen the arches of the foot and the surrounding muscles.
 Here are some of the best ones:

-- Seated Calf Stretch: Sitting on the floor, stretch your calves in front of you and reach for your toes, ankles or shins.
+- Seated Calf Stretch: sitting on the floor, stretch your calves in front of you and reach for your toes, ankles or shins.
 This will help loosen up tight Achilles tendons caused by overpronation.

-- Arch Flex: With your feet flat on the floor, squeeze your big toe, little toe and heel to contract your arch.
+- Arch Flex: with your feet flat on the floor, squeeze your big toe, little toe and heel to contract your arch.
 Hold for 10 seconds and repeat 10 times.